 Why Does Italy Have So Many Luxury Brands?
-A Complete Guide
+13 Historic Reasons

-Section I: The Roman Empire and Its Legacy
+Section I: The Roman Empire and Its Legacy: Foundations of Italian Luxury Craftsmanship

 The merchants and artisans relocated to specific Italian regions known for their trade opportunities or craft specialisations.
 For example, they carried Byzantine- and Levantine-inspired techniques like intricate weaving and dyeing methods to centres like Florence, a burgeoning hub of luxury production.
 They also benefitted from Mediterranean trade routes to the Northern Trade Republics outlined below.

-Section II: The Rise of the Northern Italian Trading Republics
+Section II: How the Rise of the Northern Italian Trading Republics Influenced Why Italy Has so Many Luxury Brands

 Genoa’s strategic location on the Ligurian coast made it an indispensable hub for maritime trade between the Mediterranean and Northern Europe.
 Genoese merchants engaged in extensive trade with the Byzantine Empire, Middle East, North Africa, and Western Europe.
 This helped establish Genoa as a key hub for luxury goods.